|28th of May 2024

-For details on the organisation and the rules attached to the EBSQ examination in Abdominal Wall Surgery, please read carefully the following document:
+For all details on the organisation and the rules attached to the EBSQ examination in Abdominal Wall Surgery, please carefully read the following document:

 The “transferable competency” of Abdominal Wall Surgery (AWS) requires assessed and documented numbers for “Knowledge and Skills“.
 Candidates must demonstrate Skills in each of the described areas of responsibility and be able to present a complete and signed log-book.